How to Enroll

 Step 2: Applying & Placement Evaluation

-All applicants are required to take an assessment to measure basic skills in reading, writing and mathematics.
+All applicants are required to take applicants to Pioneer Pacific College are required to take a test for placement purposes.
+The assessment measures basic skills in reading, writing and mathematics.
 This evaluation is used to assure that applicants can reasonably expect to complete their program and benefit from the education obtained.

 Practical Nursing and Radiologic Technology applicants are required to take the placement assessment regardless of prior post-secondary education or test scores.
 For Practical Nursing and Radiologic Technology students who do not pass the evaluation, you will be allowed to retest one time without a waiting period using an alternate form of the same test.
 Any subsequent attempts must be separated by a minimum of 31 days.